puppetlabs/puppet-docs/source/pe/3.7/install_system_requirements.markdown

 </table>

-> **Notes about Ports**
->
->- For split and mono installs: If you are installing PE using the web-based installer, ensure port **3000** is open.
+> Note: For split and mono installs: If you are installing PE using the web-based installer, ensure port **3000** is open.
 You can close this port when the installation is complete.
 If necessary, instructions for port forwarding to the web-based installer are available in the installation instructions.
->
->- Razor uses port 8150 for HTTP and 8151 for HTTPS.
-Any node classified as a Razor server must be able to use these ports.

 #### For Large Environment Installations